HackerN64/HackerOoT/README.md

 This also includes an example cutscene, playable in the example scene when holding ``L`` + ``R`` and pressing ``A``.

+Use ``./new_actor.py --help`` for instructions on easily adding a new actor to the game.

 ## Changing build options

 The project Makefile is fairly configurable and can be used to build other versions of the game or prepare the repo for modding.